 A FIFA delegation led by FIFA Executive committee member Lydia Nsekera also visited Palestine on the anniversary of the nation’s first women’s international.
 The trip coincided with a match between Palestine and United Arab Emirates, with the visitors running out 4-2 victors.

-18 – The number of matches since Olympic champions USA last suffered defeat.
+The stat 18 – The number of matches since Olympic champions USA last suffered defeat.
 European champions Germany have now gone 17 matches undefeated, and it was little surprise when two of the globe’s heavyweights were unable to be separated in either of their recent matches.
 World champions Japan were the last team to beat both sides.

-"In football, and in life, it’s all about timing, and with Australian women’s football quite settled at the moment, the timing of this challenge to coach the No1 women’s football team in the world was at the right time for me to accept."
+What they said *"In football, and in life, it’s all about timing, and with Australian women’s football quite settled at the moment, the timing of this challenge to coach the No1 women’s football team in the world was at the right time for me to accept."